Skip to main content

 Use AtomicSDK.singleCard(element, config) to create an instance of a stream container that displays a single card, without any surrounding UI.
 The card is embedded inside of the specified element.
 Any subviews open inside a separate frame.

 When displaying a single card (using the AtomicSDK.singleCard method), the top most card in the given stream container is shown.
+This is the card with the highest priority that was sent most recently.
 The iframe that renders the single card automatically adjusts to the height of the card - this is set directly on the iframe's style property.
 When the card is actioned, dismissed or snoozed, and there are no other cards in the stream container, the card is removed, and the single card view collapses to a height of 0.

 When a new card arrives, the single card view will resize to fit that card.